Battle of Monte Castello

-The Battle of Monte Castello (Battaglia del Monte Castello; Schlacht von Monte Castello; Batalha do Monte Castello) was an engagement that took place from 25 November 1944 to 12 December 1944 during the Italian campaign of World War II.
-It was fought between the Allied forces advancing into northern Italy and the dug-in German defenders.
-The battle marked the Brazilian Expeditionary Force's entry into the land war in Europe.
-Starting in November 1944, fierce combat dragged on for almost three weeks, ending on 12 December 1944.
+The Battle of Monte Castello (Battaglia del Monte Castello; Schlacht von Monte Castello; Batalha de Monte Castello) was a major engagement fought between 25 November 1944 and 21 February 1945 during the Italian campaign of World War II.

+Fought in the northern Apennine Mountains, the battle pitted the advancing Allied forces—primarily the Brazilian Expeditionary Force (Força Expedicionária Brasileira – FEB) alongside the US 10th Mountain Division—against heavily entrenched defenders of the Wehrmacht's 232nd Infantry Division.
+After four preliminary assaults between November and December 1944 were halted by severe winter conditions, heavy artillery fire, and steep terrain, the Allied forces launched a coordinated joint offensive (Operation Encore) in February 1945, resulting in the Brazilian 1st Division successfully capturing the summit on 21 February 1945.

 Location

 Monte Castello is a hill located about 48 km north of Pistoia (Tuscany) and 60 km southwest of Bologna (Emilia-Romagna), via Località Abetaia (SP623), near Abetaia di Gaggio Montano with an altitude of 977 m, in the Northern Apennines on the border between Tuscany and Emilia-Romagna regions.
 This mountain controlled access to Strada statale 64 Porrettana, the all-weather link between Pistoia and Bologna.
 Once held, this would provide the Allies the passage needed to capture Bologna before the onset of the winter snows.